SEMICeu/uri.semic.eu-proxy/README.md

 This target URL can either correspond to a path in the repository https://github.com/SEMICeu/uri.semic.eu-puris or a URL targeting the html representation.
 Because the html representation of the URI is not yet harmonised in one place, there is a mapping table that will forward the requests to the target url.

-### implemented rules
+### implemented rules PURI service
 The implemented rules for mapping a PURI to the URL are

   - If the URL is of the form http(s)://uri.semic.eu/{REF}/{entitypath}.{extension}
      - if the extension is a [supported extension](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/urisemic.lua#L42), return the data in the form of the extension
   - If the URL is requested with HTTP header _Accept_
-     - if the value of the header is one of the supported headers, return the data in the form of the accept header Otherwise return the html version according to the mapping table [htmlmap.lua](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua).
+     - if the value of the header is one of the supported headers, return the data in the form of the accept header.
+  - Otherwise return the html version according to the mapping table [htmlmap.lua](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua).

+The mapping table is a mapping of the URL, identified with {REF}/{entitypath},  to the HTML document where the information of the URL is found.
+Best practice is to be as precise as possible: thus refer to a section within the HTML document instead to the whole document.

+### business logic design non PURI service

+Since the tls-terminator (Caddy) is the sole access point to the SEMIC VM, also all trafic for other services is passing through it.
+In this design the NginX is the proxy that will implement the public facing business logic for these services (by applying forward or reverse proxing).

+To minimally disturbe the existing configuration deployed on the SEMIC VM, the Nginx implements the necessary proxy rules to the public facing services.
+Some of these public facing services are reachable on different ports than 80 or 443.
+To increase security this should be replaced with a proper access on the right subdomain on port 80 or 443.w

 ## Deployment
 The configuration and setup is dockerized and thus can easily deployed on any virtual machine having access to the internet.